al6x/nim/web/readme.md

 One such command is `ActionCommand`, that tells Client to send message to the Server.

-**You should not use commands explicitly**, but it's important to know how Client works.
+Commands **rarely used explicitly**, but it's important to know how Client works.

 ## How the update work